firasuke/awesome/README.md

 - [Heads](https://osresearch.net/): A minimal Linux that runs as a coreboot or LinuxBoot ROM payload to provide a secure, flexible boot environment for laptops, workstations and servers
+- [Helios](https://github.com/oxidecomputer/helios): A distribution of illumos powering the Oxide Rack
 - [HeliumOS](https://heliumos.org/): An atomic desktop operating system for your devices
 - [Hyperbola](https://hyperbola.info/): An independent, fully free and libre,